 If Your Insurance Doesn’t Cover Weight Loss Surgery

 - Pay cash for your weight loss surgery without insurance.
 Our financial care counselors can give you estimates of what procedures will cost.
 Please note that payment is required in full before the procedure can be performed.
+Please our financial care counselors at 919-470-7004 for more information.

 Incentive Program for Duke Employees